eternauta1337/pocketh/README.md

   txsfast <networkName> <contractAddress> <functionSelector> <fromBlock> [toBlock] [maxThreads]            Finds transactions made to a deployed contract, for a specified funciton selector, using multiple simultaneous threads. pastevents <networkName> <contractPath> <contractAddress> <eventName> <fromBlock> [toBlock] [batchSize]  Finds past events for a given deployed contract. disassemble <contractPath>                                                                               Disassembles compiled bytecode into readable EVM opcodes.
+  ...
 ```

 ### Network configuration:
 Commands access networks by name.
-To define a name, edit `./truffle-config.js`.
+To define a network, add it to `./truffle-config.js`.